-- Understand the interactions between factors that make up the natural environment and the role of people in environmental change - Have the skills to observe your surroundings and be able to develop strategies for researching existing knowledge - Gather new knowledge about the environment and the people who depend on it and through your own research framework - Communicate knowledge through a wide variety of methods
+- Understand the interactions between factors that make up the natural environment and the role people in environmental change - Have the skills to observe your surroundings and be able to develop strategies for researching existing knowledge - Gather new knowledge about the environment and people who depend on it through your own research framework - Communicate knowledge through a wide variety of methods

-Students complete a Senior Geography Project (SGP) in the Year 11 course and must undertake 10 hours of fieldwork in both the Year 11 and 12 courses.
+Students complete a Senior Geography Project (SGP) in the Year 11 course and must undertake 12 hours of fieldwork in both Year 11 and 12 Courses.
 Fieldwork reports make up a considerable part of the assessment in both years and attendance and completion of fieldwork are essential, as well as fun.

 Geography gives us a broad range of skills to interpret the world around us.
 It also helps us to shape our lives so that we maximise our enjoyment of the wonders of nature while minimising our negative impact on the systems that support life on the planet.
 All careers, including law, tourism and business, will benefit from the study of Geography.
-The 21st Century is a crucial time in which we must learn to work within our planet's ability to support us.
+The 21st Century is a crucial time in which we must learn to work within our planets' ability to support us.
 The managers of the future must think globally and act locally.
 Geography gives us a head start.

-INDUSTRIAL TECHNOLOGY MULTI-MEDIA ATARA 2

-S IN EAC CH OF YEAR 11 AND 12 ATAD Elt
+INDUSTRIAL TECHNOLOGY MULTI-MEDIA (ATAR 2 UNITS IN EACH OF YEAR 11 AND 12